inkstitch/inkstitch/collections/_docs/ru/002-004-workflow.md

 For text, choose a font carefully.
 It's quite hard to make satin look good when it's 1mm wide or narrower.
 Sans-serif fonts tend to be the easiest.
 For text smaller than 4mm tall, you'll have a very difficult time making lowercase letters look good, so consider block-caps.
 Cursive/script fonts can work well, but it's not going to be as easy as you think.

+Ink/Stitch offers ready to use fonts which can be inserted into your document through `Extensions > Ink/Stitch > Lettering`

 ## ![Vectorize](/assets/images/docs/workflow-icon-vectorize.png) Step 2: Convert to Embroidery Vectors & Parametrize